Jo Cummings

-Joseph Theodore Cummings (born 8 September 1998) is an English professional footballer who plays as a defender for club Halifax Town.
+Joseph Theodore Cummings (born 8 September 1998) is an English professional footballer who plays as a defender for Northern Premier League Divison One East side Matlock Town.

 Career

 Cummings came through the Academy at Sheffield United to make his senior debut for the "Blades" after coming on for Chris Basham 76 minutes into a 4–2 victory over Grimsby Town in an EFL Trophy match on 9 November 2016.

 Cummings joined Charlton Athletic in May 2017.
 On 17 October 2018, Cummings joined National League North side Guiseley on a one-month loan deal.

 Cummings joined Scunthorpe United on 8 July 2019, after being released by Charlton Athletic.
 On 6 March 2020, Cummings joined Radcliffe on loan until the end of the 2019/20 season.

 On 20 June 2020, Cummings joined Radcliffe on a permanent basis after being released by Scunthorpe United.

 On 24 June 2022, Cummings joined National League North side Spennymoor Town.

 On 19 November 2022, Cummings signed for fellow National League North side Boston United.

 On 26 July 2023, Cummings joined National League club FC Halifax Town following his release from Boston United.

+Cummings signed for Northern Premier League Divison One East side Matlock Town ahead of the 2026–27 season.